-Thermal cycle is a heat therapy treatment that involves alternating between hot and cold, followed by a rest period.
-This relaxation ritual is based on a 2000-year-old tradition founded in Nordic countries.
+The thermal cycle is a heat therapy treatment that involves alternating hot and cold temperatures, followed by a rest period.
+This relaxation ritual is based on a 2,000-year-old tradition founded in Nordic countries.

-To draw the maximum benefit from the treatment, we recommend following the three steps below in the following order and repeating them three times.
+To draw the maximum benefit from the treatment, we recommend completing the three steps in the following order and repeating them three times.

-The third and final step of the thermal cycle is critical: 20 minutes of relaxation.
-You must absolutely not skip this step.
-It can be fulfilled in a variety of ways: in a hot tub, in a relaxation pavilion around a fire, and in a hammock.
-Regardless of the option you choose, the key element is to take 20 minutes to reach the highest level of relaxation before beginning a new thermal cycle.
+This step can be fulfilled in a variety of ways: in a relaxation pavilion around a fire, or in a hammock.
+Regardless of the chosen option, the key element is taking 20 minutes to reach the highest level of relaxation before beginning a new thermal cycle.